samesimilar/cactos/README.md

 ## Installing

-The python script has two required dependencies:
+The `oscweb.py` script has two required dependencies that need to be installed:
 * websockets 14.1
 * python-osc 1.8